 Face to face with the gorillas

-After about 2 – 3 hours of hiking in the jungle, we at long last got in contact with our long waited human like creatures.
+After about 2 – 3 hours of hiking in the jungle, we at long last got in contact with our long waited for human-like creatures.

 Other gorillas could be seen on trees and branches and swinging.
-The national park has over 200 species of plant most of which are food to these amazing primates.
+The national park has over 200 species of plants most of which are food to these amazing primates.
 Most of these plants are rich in water and that is how the mountain gorillas keep hydrated.
-Fortunately for the 1 hour we spent with the mountain gorillas in their habitat, none of them showed irritation.
+Fortunately for the 1 hour, we spent with the mountain gorillas in their habitat, none of them showed irritation.

 Volcanoes National Park has over 10 different habituated gorilla families which were made by part.
-At the point when a male is not contended with the goings on, it parts away from the family and runs with a female.
+At the point when a male is not contented with the goings-on, it parts away from the family and runs with a female.

 Trackers additionally play a huge part in the national park to ensure that these gorillas are protected from poachers.
 They ensure they monitor where the gorillas are.
 The national park has around 100 trackers who keep in close communication through walk talkies.